LinkedIn Company Page 10 Ways to Leverage it

 And always make sure that 90% is informational and 10% or less is promotional.
 Otherwise, your followers will feel like you’re spamming them.

 TIP!!
 When sharing, don’t just add the link.
-You have 1200 characters (including the link) to work with.
+You have 3000 characters (including the link) to work with.
 Describe the post and tell people why they should read it.
 Ask them to comment or share it.
 Start a conversation!
 Engagement is a key to expanding your audience.

-Step #7: Make Your Linkedin Company Page a Content Hub
+Step #7: Make Your LinkedIn Company Page a Content Hub

 A great resource is an eBook that LinkedIn® created about Employee Advocacy.
-Unless your employees are also sharing your content, it’s unlikely that you will grow your Company Page following quickly without using sponsored content ads.
+Unless your employees are also sharing your content, it’s unlikely that you will grow your Company Page following quickly without using content ads.
 So, make it easy for your employees to share your content!

 Inform your employees of new content on your Company Page every week and encourage them to share it with their connections.
 Simply copy some links from Company Page posts.
 Then your employees can click and share with their own networks.